 Field-hunting tip

-Look in ophiolitic peridotite country — that is the host setting where zangboite typically forms.
+Look in ophiolitic peridotite country, the host setting where zangboite typically forms.
 If you start seeing chromite, iron, native copper in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.